The Rising American Electorate is the majority of the American population. We want to make sure they’re the majority of American voters, too.

 Because of our innovative, research-driven, proven and cost-effective programs — which are all measured for their impact and effect — we understand what works and what doesn’t work to engage the RAE, and how much it costs.
 This makes us unique in our ability to reach and mobilize the Rising American Electorate through scalable programs that work in tandem with other outreach efforts.

 But we still have a particular interest in unmarried women — both because they’re such a large portion of the RAE, and because marital status is still such a significant indicator of registration and voting behaviors among women.
+We were the first major organization to identify unmarried women as a crucial political constituency and to recognize marital status as a major factor in women’s political participation.

 Find out more about our mission and what you can do to help: